-Called the greenest city in Europe, Berlin, Germany is the capital of the Federal Republic of Germany.
-One could never imagine by looking at its cafe lined streets and chic, metropolitan neighborhoods, that it was the target of 70,000 dropped bombs during WWII.
-At one time, Berlin was the largest city in the world.
-Now it is home to 175 museums, roughly 5,000 restaurants, 900 bars, 2 zoos and the biggest department store in Europe, Kaufhaus des Westen, known simply as KaDeWe.
-Europeans make Berlin, Germany one of their weekend hot spots because the numerous bars, clubs, and discotheques, do not have a closing time.
+Berlin, Germany is the capital of the Federal Republic of Germany.
+It is often called the greenest city in Europe, This gorgeous metropolitan city, with its cafe lined streets and trendy neighborhoods, was the target of 70,000 dropped bombs during WWII.
+Hard to imagine.
+At one time, Berlin was also the largest city in the world.
+Still, it is home to nearly 200 museums, 5,000 restaurants, and 1,000 bars.
+It also touts the biggest department store in Europe title with Kaufhaus des Westen, known simply as KaDeWe.
+Berlin is a European weekend hotspot due to its numerous clubs, and discotheques, which do not have a closing time.
+I had the pleasure of visiting Berlin during our Baltic Capitals cruise excursion with Norwegian Cruise Lines.

-My friend, Jo, and I chose the Berlin tour with the Alla tour company.
-Alla picked us up at our cruise ship in Rostock and drove us 3 hours by bus into Berlin.
-Our drive was through beautiful countryside and solar plants surrounded us.
+My friend, Jo, and I chose the Berlin tour with Alla tour company.
+Alla picked us up in Rostock at our cruise ship and drove us 3 hours by bus into Berlin.
+We drove through beautiful countryside with solar plants surrounded us on both sides of the roads.
 Germany is one of the leading countries for both developing and using green energy technology.
 It was quite impressive.
 We also passed many statues and buildings.
 My favorite was the shiny metal topped Mercedes Benz building, in Europa Center.
 Germany is the size of the state of Montana and is home to 18 million people, of which 3.7 million reside in Berlin.

 First stop, Charlottenburg Palace, which was built on behalf of the King of Prussia for his wife, Sophie Charlotte.
 Its lovely green dome, made of copper, was bombed and rebuilt in the 1970’s.
 Reichstag was once the military zone between the two sides of the Berlin Wall.
 This sleek and ultra modern building is stately and photogenic.
 Germany’s Parliament is nestled in this area and you can find it by just looking for the huge glass dome.
 This entire area offers spectacular views of the city.